kerbear25/intuit/README2.md

 ## Future Functionality/Refactoring

 - Storing HEX values in variables and re-using them instead of repeating them
+- Validate name field (i.e. do not allow duplicate names).
+This might work best with a login feature.
 - If a user is logged in and they see their own comment(s), they could delete the comment(s).
 Then, a confirmation could appear to confirm or cancel the action.
 Finally, a toast notification could appear to notify whether the comment was deleted and the action was successful.